 There is research suggesting that a minimum of 50 grams of carbohydrates per day is required to maintain proper conversion of the thyroid hormone T4 to the active form, T3, and to prevent excessive production of reverse T3.
 However, there is a fair amount of anecdotal evidence that some people can go well below 50 grams without developing this problem.
 Those who follow Atkins and other low-carb plans typically start on an induction phase of less than 20 grams daily for several weeks or months, gradually adding back carbs as they approach maintenance, and many appear to maintain normal thyroid function while eating very little carbohydrate.

-Daily carb intake of 20 grams or less on a consistent long-term basis is too low, in my opinion.
-For one thing, that amount would allow only about 2-3 cups of vegetables for the entire day, and I believe we need at least twice that much plant food in order to get adequate amounts of fiber and highly beneficial phytonutrients.
-Consuming 30-35 grams is still considered a very-low-carbohydrate diet, and for some individuals this may be too low for optimal thyroid function.
-However, I personally know a few people who comfortably subsist on this amount or less.
+Daily carbohydrate intake of 20 grams per day on a long-term basis may be too low for some people, although fine for others.
+I personally know a few people who comfortably subsist on this amount or less.
 Dr. Richard Bernstein is an example of a person with Type 1 diabetes who has strictly maintained a 30-gram-carb-per-day intake for over 40 years with no apparent ill effects nor any diabetes-related complications like retinopathy, neuropathy, nephropathy, or cardiovascular disease.
 He also appears fit and still maintains a busy practice at the age of 76.
-Obviously, this very-low-carbohydrate diet is definitely working well for him, as I know it has for many others!
+Obviously, this very-low-carbohydrate diet is definitely working well for him, as I know it has for many others.

 So back to the original question: How low is too low?
 As with almost everything else, how one responds to carbohydrates is highly individualized.
 Some people will do well on 30 or fewer grams of carbs indefinitely, while others may feel best eating 100 grams or more, and most will fall somewhere in between.
 Optimal carbohydrate intake is fluid and may vary from day to day, month to month, and year to year.
 We need to take into consideration how we feel energy-wise as well as how various carbohydrate levels affect our weight, blood sugars, blood lipids, and thyroid hormones.